Stepping stone grants to improve parks, recreation and trails

 Funded through the PA Department of Conservation and Natural Resources and administered by PRPS, the Recreation and Parks Technical Assistance Program (RecTAP), is a statewide technical assistance service designed to help organizations receive expert advice on maintenance, recreation, park and trail issues.
 RecTAP matches recreation, park and trail professionals with Pennsylvania municipalities and non-profits to provide advice and assistance on specific issues that can be addressed within a limited amount of time.
 RecTAP’s team of professionals have extensive knowledge and experience in recreation, parks and trails.

 Grants have a maximum value of $2,500, extenuating circumstances may allow for increased funding.
 Organizations with a PRPS group membership or who have a staff member with a PRPS membership are not required to pay a match.
 However, non-member organizations are required to pay a $100 match upon approval of the grant.
 RecTAP has an open grant round; however, an entity can only receive one grant per calendar year.

-Contact Emily Gates to discuss your RecTAP application.
+Contact Tim Herd to discuss your RecTAP application.

 PRPS and the PA Department of Conservation and Natural Resources partner to help nonprofits and municipalities solve problems and improve services by offering technical assistance and grant opportunities related to parks, recreation, trails, and conservation, such as RecTAP and PEER projects.
 They connect people who want to know with people in the know by pairing them with experienced Peer Consultants professionals.